Gerald Portal: Mission to Uganda

 In 1892 Portal was appointed British Special Commissioner to East Africa.
 He was directed to visit Uganda and to report to the British Government on the desirability of setting up a British Protectorate to replace the Imperial British East Africa Company.
 The British East Africa Company, which was the administrator of British East Africa (including the territory of Uganda), was becoming increasingly ineffective in its venture as a commercial company with colonial administrative rights – amidst conflicts between rival factions, including the Kabaka (King) of Buganda, French Catholic, and British Protestant missionaries.

 Portal established a settlement between the French and British Missionaries in Uganda, and on 1 April 1893, Portal hauled down the flag of the British East Africa Company at Mengo (the Kabaka's residence) and hoisted the Union Jack.
 On 29 May 1893, he signed a treaty with Mwanga II, the Kabaka.

 Portal returned to Britain and recommended the declaration of Uganda as a protectorate.
 He died from typhoid fever in London on 25 January 1894, at the age of 36.
 On 18 June 1894, Uganda was declared a British Protectorate.
 In this case, it is therefore important to note that General Portal never declared Uganda as a British protectorate.
 The declaration was made by Lord Rosebery five months after Portal's death.

 The town of Fort Portal in western Uganda, where Portal had his base, is named after him.

 Cricket

-Portal was a sound middle order batsman and a fast left arm bowler who played for the I Zingari club.
+Portal was a sound middle order batsman and a fast left arm bowler who played for I Zingari.
 He played in one first class game, scoring 6 and taking 4 wickets for 55 runs.